Cracko298/Cracko298/README.md

 - **Founder of the [@ISZ-Hacker-Organization](https://github.com/ISZ-Hacker-Organization).**

 :wave: **Hi I'm Phin, I create tools and software to better help with Game Modding/Hacking, I know a multitude of Languages, and a Backend Developer at Heart.**
+**My favorite language to write is C, right next to Python.
+I have years of experience, and am fully self taught.**

 ### Game Modder & Researcher